Chai Jin: Becoming an outlaw

-Chai Jin is placed in charge of Liangshan's accounts with Li Ying after the 108 Stars of Destiny came together in what is called the "Grand Assembly".
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Chai Jin is placed in charge of Liangshan's accounts along with Li Ying after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Midway in the campaign against Fang La, Chai Jin and Yan Qing travel to Fang's base in Qingxi County (清溪縣; present-day Chun'an County, Zhejiang) in the guise of merchants in a plan to infiltrate his rebel force.
-Chai Jin, using the false name "Ke Yin" (柯引), is brought before Fang, who is charmed by his looks and eloquence.
-He even marries his daughter to him.
-When Fang fights his last-ditch battle with Liangshan, Chai Jin suddenly sets upon his force.
-Fang La‘s side is thrown into disarray, leading to his capture.
-Chai's wife hangs herself.
+Midway during the campaign against Fang La's rebel forces, Chai Jin and Yan Qing infiltrate the rebel base, Qingxi County (清溪縣; present-day Chun'an County, Zhejiang), in disguise as merchants.
+Chai Jin, using the undercover name "Ke Yin" (柯引), meets Fang La and charms the rebel leader with his good looks and eloquence.
+Fang La then arranges for his daughter to marry "Ke Yin".
+In the final battle, Chai Jin and Yan Qing reveal their true identities and turn against Fang La, catching him off guard and allowing the Liangshan forces to defeat and capture Fang.
+Fang La's daughter hangs herself.

 Later life

-Chai Jin is one of the Liangshan heroes who survives all the campaigns.
-After serving in the imperial court for a while, he resigns, certain that sooner or later he would be punished for having been Fang La's son-in-law.
-He returns to Cangzhou and lives in comfort for the rest of his life.
+By the time the campaigns are over, about two-thirds of the 108 Heroes have lost their lives in battle, to disease, or other causes.
+Chai Jin, one of the few survivors, is honoured by the emperor for his contributions during the campaign, and gets appointed as a general in Cangzhou.
+However, he resigns shortly after and returns home to live in comfort for the rest of his life.